immaturehaan/smart-farm/README.md

 * Run 'npm install'
 * Run 'npm start' or 'nodemon'

-If you think this source code is useful, it will be great if you just give it star.
+If you think this source code is useful, it will be great if you give it star.